hetal69/Vehicles-Price-Prediction/README.md

    - Outliers in 'selling price' data indicate rare or luxury vehicles, which could skew average pricing trends.
    - The preference for automatic transmission and specific colors and makes significantly impact car sales.

+**Algorithms Used:**

+    1. **K-Means Clustering:** Used to segment cars into different price clusters based on year and selling price, allowing for better understanding of market segmentation.

+    2. **Hierarchical Clustering:** Applied to identify hierarchical relationships between cars based on year and price, visualized using a dendrogram.

+    3. **K-Nearest Neighbors (KNN):** Implemented to classify cars into price categories (above or below $11,000) using features like year, odometer reading, and condition.
+The model achieved strong accuracy, validated by the classification report and confusion matrix.

+    4. **Linear Regression:** Used to predict car selling prices based on features such as year, odometer reading, and condition.
+The model provided strong performance with low Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE).

 **Exploratory Data Analysis (EDA) and Visualizations:**

 The visualizations generated from the dataset highlighted several important trends: